Woo-Hoo!! My daughter is a Yogurt!

 Darling deer

 Hey!
 "Edit Html" works!
-The little word at the corner was "rich text".
-I didn't realize it was a "toggle"!
+The little word at the corner was

 Ok then.
 On to the deer.
 This is Doereen.
 Doereen was visiting the dog and I whilst I read and the dog ate popcorn in the back yard a few weeks ago.
 Now Doereen has a baby.
 Its not much bigger than my cat but can run like the wind...I inadvertently got too close to it a few nights ago and it bolted with a bleat.
 Mama is very protective.
 She just looks at me with concern but she gets rather uppity when Phoebe-the-Dog is out.
 This evening I can see its tiny head peeking out from the same spot in the shrubbery so I am avoiding that area...and at the same time, lecturing Doereen because she has taken it upon herself to prune the potted plants NEXT TO THE HOUSE (she has 2.5 acres of stuff to dine on..at THIS address!)
 Yesterday the lovely potted abutelons became leafless sticks and today she took it upon herself to severely prune the Jacobinia.